Even though the capture of birds with birdlime is prohibited by law in many countries…

 True to his word, “The Sullen” showed up down below, waiting for me at the entrance hall of my building.

-He was carrying a double cage covered by a piece of fabric on one side occupied by a goldfinch of his property, a proved singer which would be our decoy, and on the other empty side, we were going to introduce — temporarily — our capture.
+He was carrying a double cage covered by a piece of fabric on one side occupied by a goldfinch of his property, a proved singer which would be our decoy, and on the other side, now empty, we were going to introduce temporarily our capture.

 He also brought a metal can with the birdlime, and completed his equipment with a plastic bag, in which he had a plastic bottle of water, and a sandwich, since we expected to spend many hours in the forest.

 As we had agreed, I also carried a plastic bag with a bottle of water, a sandwich, which my aunt had also prepared the previous night for me, and an apple.

 According to “The Sullen”, we’d cut some little sticks in the forest, which we’d spread with birdlime afterward.

 The hunt of birds with birdlime consists of placing thin sticks impregnated with birdlime, a sticky latex substance, on a tree’s branch isolated from other branches, so birds would be attracted by the chirping of our decoy (whose cage we’d place hidden in the proximities), would perch in “our” branch and then their legs would be trapped by the viscose substance, or they’d be unable to fly because their wings were smeared with the sticky compound, then the bird would fall to the ground where we’d rapidly catch it.

 Forbidden by law in many countries, this type of hunt is nevertheless very popular around the globe, and is carried on, even with bird’s chirping recordings, by the furtive hunters.

 Once in the forest, we spent some time looking for and cutting little branches from the trees, to later prepare the sticks and smear them with birdlime.